2019 National Championship Game: Date, time, TV channel for College Football Playoff | NCAA.com

-The 2019 National Championship Game will have the College Football Playoff semifinal winners meeting for the title.
+The 2019 National Championship Game will get the College Football Playoff semifinal winners meeting for the title.
 Find the date, time, TV channel and CFP history below.

 Last year, Alabama rallied to beat Georgia for the title.
 This year, one of Alabama, Clemson, Notre Dame and Oklahoma will win the championship in Santa Clara, Calif.